 |New account plans that give users a bundle of rewards in exchange for a monthly fee that can be waived with trading activities|

 - What Makes Saxo Stand Out to Investors

 - Investment Opportunities at Saxo

 What Makes Saxo Stand Out to Investors

 Saxo Markets (formerly Saxo Capital Markets) offers investors an excellent combination of low fees, wide ranging market access and intuitive user experience.
-For example, the platform charges just 0.08% for trades of Singapore stocks (min S$10), while others typically charge about 0.22%.
-Similarly, Saxo charges less the market average for international trades, while offering access to 60 exchanges worldwide.
+For example, the platform charges just 0.08% for trades of Singapore stocks (min S$5), while others typically charge about 0.22%.
+Similarly, Saxo charges less than the market average for international trades, while offering access to 60 exchanges worldwide.
 Not only that, Saxo doesn't charge a monthly minimum commission unlike some other low cost offerings in the market like Interactive Brokers, making it effective for long term investors and even for frequent traders who invest S$100,000 or less.